alirezarezaeikalat/mit-6.0001/readMe.txt

                         i = i // 10
                   return res

-            # all the operations are constant time, and the loop is logarthmic, so the complexity of this algorithm is O(logn)
+            # all the operations are constant time, and the loop is logarithmic, so the complexity of this algorithm is O(logn)

       e. factorial function in direct way and recursive way